This post contains affiliate links, at no extra cost to you.

 1. Magnesium can greatly help with both PMS symptoms and menstrual cramping.
 Magnesium supports hundreds of reactions in the body and often contributes to better sleep (which is essential for hormonal balance!).

-2. Fermented Cod Liver Oil – It has many of the building blocks for hormone production and a great source for Omega 3s and beneficial fats.
-This is the one me and my family uses.
+2. Fermented Cod Liver Oil – it has many of the building blocks for hormone production and is a great source of Omega 3s and beneficial fats.

-Avoid cooking or microwaving in plastic (get rid of your Microwave all together please), try to eat organic food and use natural cleaners to reduce your indoor air pollution as much as possible.
+Avoid cooking or microwaving in plastic (get rid of your Microwave altogether please), try to eat organic food, and use natural cleaners to reduce your indoor air pollution as much as possible.

 To your health and happiness,